 - Student must send all information required for the proctored exam at least 1 week in advance of their desired exam date.

-- The exam will count as 50% of your grade.
-You must score a minimum of 60% on the exam to pass it.
+- You must score a minimum of 60% on the exam to pass it.
 You cannot re-take the exam.
 If you don’t pass the exam you will not be award credit for the course.

-- Choosing to take a proctored exam does not exempt you from any CompuHigh policies such as the 2 post per day limit.
+- Taking a proctored exam does not exempt you from any CompuHigh policies such as completing all of the course requirements, or the 2 post per day limit.

 - Students who speak English as their second language must be enrolled in our Diploma Plus Program.